Global Experiences Program Consultant Carlie Kidd had a life changing experience in Sydney.

 I never thought I would have the chance to live and work in the Land of Oz.
 I didn't realize how amazing Sydney, Australia was until I had the chance to explore the neighborhoods and back roads of each different area in Sydney.
 Walking around and exploring Darling Harbor, Circular Quay, Kings Cross, Glebe, Surry Hills, Bondi Beach and other areas really made Sydney feel like home.
 I’m a city girl but I also love the beach.
 Sydney has the best of both worlds!

 Other fun things to do around the city would be the Sydney Harbor Bridge climb; I guarantee there’s no feeling like standing on top over looking the whole city!
 You can visit the Royal Botanical Garden and feed the cockatoo birds that will climb right on to your shoulder.
-You can visit Centennial Park to rent bikes and cruise around; it’s a forest paradise in the city.
-Shop around china town or Paddy’s markets.
+Or visit Centennial Park to rent bikes and cruise around; it’s a forest paradise in the city.
+Shop around China Town or Paddy’s markets.
 Take a boat ride to Cockatoo Island.
 Try eating Kangaroo!
 Visit Luna Park, which is an amusement park.
-Catch a movie at the largest Imax or go take surf lessons at Bondi or Manly beach!
-No matter what activity you like Sydney has all kinds of indoor and outdoors activities!
+Catch a movie at the largest I-Max or go take surf lessons at Bondi or Manly beach!
+No matter what activities you like, Sydney has all kinds of indoor and outdoors activities!